adrelanos/Whonix-documentation/XChat.md

     sudo mv /usr/lib/xchat/plugins.disabled/perl.so /usr/lib/xchat/plugins/

 Setting up SASL is outside the scope of this document, have a look into [TorifyHOWTO/XChat](https://trac.torproject.org/projects/tor/wiki/doc/TorifyHOWTO/XChat).

+### Whonix 0.6.2 and above (in development) ###
+All XChat plugins have been deactivated (hardening) and deactivated using dpkg-divert.
+To re-enable them, use one of the following commands depending on which plugin you need.

+    sudo dpkg-divert --rename --remove /usr/lib/xchat/plugins/python.so
+    sudo dpkg-divert --rename --remove /usr/lib/xchat/plugins/tcl.so
+    sudo dpkg-divert --rename --remove /usr/lib/xchat/plugins/perl.so

 # IRC General #
 The [Ident Protocol](https://en.wikipedia.org/wiki/Ident) is automatically blocked because Whonix-Workstation is firewalled.